LouCHANCRIN/Lem-in/README.md

 * make : create the binary
 * make clean : delete the .o file
-* make fclean : delete the .o and binary file
+* make fclean : call clean and delete the binary file
-* make re : use 'make fclean' and then use 'make'
+* make re : call fclean and make
 * ./lem-in my_map

 ### To do :